 I'm happy to report that we've successfully eliminated our uninvited visitors from the boat.
 We've had 3 days of all clear - no actual mouse sightings, nothing chewed, no droppings, and all of the poison piles have been untouched.
 We removed all the poison this morning, will give the boat a final inspection this evening, and look forward to welcoming our next group of real passengers tomorrow morning.

-In three years, we've never had a problem with uninvited visitors on the boat.
+In the four years since the mouse-incident, we've never had a problem with uninvited visitors on the boat.
 No rodents, no bugs, no reptiles.
 Touch wood, it will never happen again.
 (We installed rat rings to minimize the chances of rodents hoping on board again!)

-And, as a bonus, Oktay will probably believe me the next time I hear things go bump in the night¦
+And, as a bonus, Oktay now believes me when I hear things go bump in the night¦